BMW M43

-The BMW M43 is an SOHC four-cylinder petrol engine which was produced from 1991 to 2002.
-The M43 powered base-model cars, while higher performance models at the time were powered by the BMW M42 and BMW M44 DOHC engines.
+The BMW M43 is a single overhead camshaft eight valve four-cylinder petrol engine which was produced from 1991 to 2002.
+The M43 was used in lower powered models, while higher power models had the BMW M42 and later BMW M44 both sixteen valve DOHC engines.
 The M43 was produced at the Steyr engine plant.

 A version using natural gas was produced for the E36 318i and the E34 518i.

-Following the introduction of the BMW N42 engine in 2001, the M43 began to be phased out.
+Following the introduction of the BMW N42 and the lower powered N40 engine in 2001, the M43 began to be phased out.

 Design

-Compared with its BMW M40 predecessor, the M43 features both a camshaft position sensor and a knock sensor as well as roller rockers and a timing chain (instead of the M40's finger rockers and timing belt).
-It also features a dual length intake manifold ("DISA"), to provide torque across a wider rev range.
+Compared with the BMW M40 predecessor, the M43 features camshaft position sensor and knock sensor as well as roller rockers and a timing chain (instead of the M40's finger rockers and timing belt).
+It also introduced a dual length intake manifold ("DISA"), to provide torque across a wider rev range.

-In 1998 the displacement was increased to 1895 cc, increasing torque to 180 Nm at 3900 rpm.
+The 1.9 litre version - the M43TU - was introduced in Autumn 1998 for use in the BMW E46 316i and 318i as well as the E36 316i Compact and BMW Z3.
+Basically similar to the outgoing 1.8 unit, the M43TU used the short block from the M44 twin cam engine with the rear mounted crank sensor and a new crankshaft pulley without a TDC reference cut out.
+The cylinder head is similar to the previous engine but the intake manifold was revised.
+The engine management system is Bosch Motronic, DME 1.7.3.